1631 - 1680: Pilgrims Prosper & Create Lots of "Firsts" in Boston

 The first free public school in America—the Mather School—is established in Dorchester.

 At Harvard, students almost revolt because “they often had to go without their beer and bread.”
-The college president has neglected his responsibility to keep them supplied with a sufficient amount of both necessities.
-Does this count as the first near-riot over a beer shortage in America?
+The college president has neglected his responsibility to keep them supplied with a sufficient amount of both necessities, thus triggering the first near-riot over a beer shortage in America.

 Stephen Day prints the Bay Psalm Book, the first book published in the Colonies.

-A law is passed that declares that Boston Commons is “perpetually” to be public property.
+A law is passed that declares that Boston Common is “perpetually” to be public property.

 Puritans organize and build the Second Church in the North End.

-Boston residents open the Boston Public Library - the first public library in America - which you have to be 16 or older to enter.
+Boston residents open the Boston Public Library - the first public library in America - and establish a rule that you have to be 16 or older to enter.

 William Blaxton sells his remaining 6 acres to Mr. William Pepy.